SureManBuilds/BME_Signal_Analysis/index.md

 ## Signal Analysis Tool for Oscilloscope and Fluorescence Recordings.

-Provided tool installs as stand-alone program on the computer.
+Provided tool installs as stand-alone program.
 It will require ~700Mb for MATLAB executable, and 4Mb for the program.

 During installation process you can check box to create a shortcut on your desktop for easy access.